stucchio/Homepage/content/medical_tourism.md

 ![prepped](|filename|/blog_media/2015/medical_tourism/sitting.jpg)

 It's now a year later and I've had no further problems with my back.
 I've certainly had to adjust my lifestyle - I've substituted one leg squats for deadlifts and will probably have chicken legs forever.
-I've mostly stopped lifting weights, and focus on bodyweight equivalents - inverted shrugs rather than weighted shrugs, levers rather than dumbell rows, and Hindu pushups (working up to handstand pushups) rather than the military press.

-(For anyone who either lacks a gym or who has similar injuries, check out [Beast Skills](http://www.beastskills.com/), [Al Kavadlo](https://www.youtube.com/user/alkavadlo) and [/r/bodyweightfitness](https://www.reddit.com/r/bodyweightfitness).)
+I've mostly stopped lifting weights, and focus on bodyweight equivalents - inverted shrugs rather than weighted shrugs, levers rather than dumbell rows, and Hindu pushups rather than the military press.
+I haven't boxed since the surgery.
+(For anyone who either lacks a gym or who has similar injuries, check out [Beast Skills](http://www.beastskills.com/), [Al Kavadlo](https://www.youtube.com/user/alkavadlo) and [/r/bodyweightfitness](https://www.reddit.com/r/bodyweightfitness).
+As an added benefit you can often workout outdoors rather than some smelly basement weight room.)

-I've resumed normal activities and am progressing nicely towards the human flag:

-## Economics

-Unlike the US or Europe, India has a predominantly capitalistic medical system.
+Overall, I'm completely satisfied.
+The Indian medical system provides fantastic care.
+It differs a bit from care in the west in that it far more heavily emphasizes rest and hospital care - "quicker and sicker" is not something Indian hospitals do.
+But regardless of the costs and difficulties in getting care in the US, I still found Indian care to be more or less equivalent.

+On the cost side, the capitalist underpinnings of the system combined with obsessive cost consciousness of the average Indian has resulted in low and transparent costs to the customer.
+The costs aren't just low by American standards - they are low even relative to Indian wages.
+In the US, the billing error on a surgery like this might be approximately 1 year of salary for a typical programmer (say, $150k salary compared to a $117k billing error) and about 2x GDP/capita.
+In India the total price of 1.4 lac is 0.5-3x a typical programmers salary (0.5 lac - 5 lac) and about 1x GDP/capita.

+On net I highly recommend medical tourism as a way to get care.
+It's certainly how I'll get anything besides emergency work done.